Guardian Angel

 For just an instant, I could actually hear the wind sighing through the high branches and mixing with the rush of water, breathe the slightly fishy smell of the river, and of mud and rocks baking in the sun along the bank.
 It all flooded over me in a dizzying wash of memory.
 Somewhere there’s the burr of a lawn mower: Uncle Roy is cutting the grass I thought, and the sound of laughing children drifted upstream from the sandbar where I knew my cousins were swimming.

 Now I hear Grandpa’s deep chuckle as he asks me if I’m ready to go fishing, and of course I am, yes, yes!
 Let’s go right now, Grandpa, and stay out all day.
-I want to hear the pride in your voice as you say how well I steer the canoe and call me your best fishing partner.
+I want to hear the pride in your voice as you tell me how well I steer the canoe and call me your best fishing partner.

 Time’s window was closed again, and I was left shaken by what I saw and felt.
 That amazingly clear sensory memory of that brief moment in time was locked away in my brain somewhere, and seeing the photo had opened the door, or completed the neural circuit to allow me to access it for just an instant.